stdevel/froscon2021-wtfaq-centos/README.md

 # froscon2021-wtfaq-centos

-Talk from FrOSCon 2021 about the CentOS dilemma and alternatives
+Talk from FrOSCon 2021 about the CentOS dilemma and possible alternate Linux distros